RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D.	Degaussing
 Answer: B.

-Cryptographic	erasure	works	by	destroying	the	keys	that	were	used to	encrypt	the	data.
-Although	it	does	not	delete	the	data	in	a	traditional sense,	with	the	keys	destroyed,	the	data	is	unreadable	and unrecoverable,	thus	giving	the	same	effect.
-Because	the	focus	is	on	the destruction	of	keys,	it	is	also	something	that	can	be	done	very	quickly and	with	minimal	effort,	whereas	deleting	large	volumes	of	data	and then	verifying	it	has	been	deleted	can	be	a	very	time-consuming process.
+**Cryptographic	erasure	works	by	destroying	the	keys	that	were	used to	encrypt	the	data.
+Although	it	does	not	delete	the	data	in	a	traditional sense,	with	the	keys	destroyed,	the	data	is	unreadable	and unrecoverable,	thus	giving	the	same	effect**.
+**Because	the	focus	is	on	the destruction	of	keys,	it	is	also	something	that	can	be	done	very	quickly and	with	minimal	effort,	whereas	deleting	large	volumes	of	data	and then	verifying	it	has	been	deleted	can	be	a	very	time-consuming process**.

 A	is	incorrect	because	zeroing	data	refers	to	overwriting	all	data sectors	with	null	values.
 Within	a	traditional	data	center	with	physical hardware,	this	is	typically	possible,	but	within	a	cloud	environment and	the	way	data	is	very	dispersed,	or	in	the	case	of	object	storage housed	externally,	zeroing	data	may	not	be	possible.
 Even	if	it	is possible,	the	process	is	very	long,	time	consuming,	and	resource intensive.